zarf-dev/proposals/0051-v1beta1-schema/README.md

 Skeleton packages will be replaced by remote components.
 Instead of publishing an entire package, users will be able to publish a ZarfComponentConfig.
 This component will behave similarly to Skeleton packages in that local resources will be published alongside it, while remote resources will be pulled at create time.

-Remote components will be published using a new sub-command `zarf package publish component <component-file>`.
+Remote components will be published using the new command `zarf component publish <component-file>`.
 This command will have the flags `--flavor` and `--all-variants`.
 When `--all-variants` is used, all variants will be published regardless of their `.only` block.
 If the `.component` block is supplied instead of a `.variants` block, `--all-variants` will have no effect.

 Unlike Skeleton packages, which are published with unresolved templates, remote components must be fully templated before publishing.
 See [Package Templates](#package-templates) for more detail.